flagship-io/abtasty-cli/docs/documentation/abtasty-cli_web-experimentation_modification_create.md

 ### Options inherited from parent commands

 ```
-      --campaign-id int        id of the campaign where you want to manage your modifications
+      --campaign-id int        the campaign id of your modifications
-  -f, --output-format string   output format for the get and list subcommands for flagship resources.
+  -f, --output-format string   output format for the get and list subcommands for AB Tasty resources.
 Only 3 format are possible: table, json, json-pretty (default "table")
-      --user-agent string      custom user agent (default "flagship-cli/main")
+      --user-agent string      custom user agent (default "abtasty-cli/main")
 ```

 ### SEE ALSO